yusdacra/nix-cargo-integration/README.md

 Check out https://github.com/yusdacra/rust-nix-templater if you want an easy way to generate nix-specific boilerplate for your projects!

+## Documentation

+You can get documentation by running `mdbook serve docs` at the root of the repository.

 ## Usage

 ### With flakes